Mysterchan/estr3114_project/README.md

 <h2> ESTR3114 Numerical Optimization </h2>
-This is the related-code Used in our project
+This is the related-code used in our project